We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The difference between each device is the number of lasers they contain.
-No data indicates that more lasers mean more hair growth, so keep that in mind when you buy.
+No data indicate that more lasers mean more hair growth, so keep that in mind when you buy.

-These devices get mixed reviews, but most are positive.
+These devices get mixed reviews, but many are positive.
 Some users say they see a real difference in hair growth.
-Others say that laser combs, bands, and caps are most beneficial when used in conjunction with other products, such as minoxidil or finasteride.
+Others say that laser combs, bands, and caps are most beneficial when used with other products, such as minoxidil or finasteride.

 Online telemedicine services

 There are several online services that provide telehealth and cloud pharmacy prescriptions for a variety of hair loss products and treatments.
 They include: